Apr 25, 2023

 There are a few reasons why people might want to put their insurance on hold.
 Right now, COVID-19 is the top reason, but there are others.
 Perhaps you are storing your summer car, are travelling, or want to remove a less used vehicle from your Toronto car insurance.
-You can call your insurer at any time to discuss changes or reduce coverage.
-Basic insurance is better than having none or cancelling.
+You can call your insurer anytime to discuss changes or reduce coverage.
+Basic insurance is better than having none or fully cancelling.

 There are some things to consider when you contact your insurer to discuss pausing your insurance.
-By suspending it, you are giving up important protection like third party liability, accident benefits, DCPD and uninsured motorist.
+By suspending it, you are giving up important protection.
 Depending on your insurer, fees may also apply, which may be more expensive in the long run.

 There are some things to consider if you are thinking about suspending your insurance.
 Here is a look at the pros and cons of suspending it.Pros

 - You pay less premiums while your car is not being used.

 - You won’t have a lapse if you pause and keep basic coverage.

 - The vehicle will be insured if anyone wants to drive it.

 - No protection against non-driving incidents such as theft, vandalism, or fire.